CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Image: Yurii_Yarema | Shutterstock

-Feeling tingling or numbness in your hands during pregnancy?
-Don’t be alarmed—it’s likely yet another weird-seeming but normal sign of pregnancy called pregnancy carpal tunnel.
+Hands numb in pregnancy?
+Don’t be alarmed—experiencing numbness and tingling in hands during pregnancy is likely yet another weird-seeming but normal sign of pregnancy called pregnancy carpal tunnel.
 The aches and pains of pregnancy carpal tunnel syndrome are all too common: Research indicates that between 31 and 62 percent of pregnant people have symptoms—that’s compared to just 3 to 6 percent of the general population.
-But just because it’s normal doesn’t mean it’s any less annoying.
+But just because experiencing numbness in hands during pregnancy is normal doesn’t mean it’s any less annoying.
 Here’s what you should know about carpal tunnel during pregnancy—including how to get relief.

 What Is Carpal Tunnel?

-Carpal tunnel, or carpal tunnel syndrome, is a condition that causes numbness, tingling and even pain in the hands and forearms, according to the American Academy of Orthopaedic Surgeons (AAOS).
+Carpal tunnel, or carpal tunnel syndrome, is a condition that causes numbness in hands during pregnancy, as well as tingling and even pain that can spread to the forearms, according to the American Academy of Orthopaedic Surgeons (AAOS).
 The nerves and tendons that help you bend your fingers run through a narrow passageway in the wrist—the carpal tunnel—which can sometimes become squeezed or compressed.

 Pregnancy Carpal Tunnel Symptoms